A Brightwell-Winkler type characterisation of NU graphs: Background results and definitions

-The categorical product $H_1 \times H_2$ of two graphs $H_1$ and $H_2$ is the graph with vertex set $V(H_1) \times V(H_2)$ in which $(v_1,v_2) \sim (v_1',v_2')$ if $v_i \sim v_i'$ for each $i$.
+The {\em categorical product} $H_1 \times H_2$ of two graphs $H_1$ and $H_2$ is the graph with vertex set $V(H_1) \times V(H_2)$ in which $(v_1,v_2) \sim (v_1',v_2')$ if $v_i \sim v_i'$ for each $i$.
 It is well known and easy to check that the projections $\pi_i: H_1 \times H_2 \to H_i: (v_1,v_2)\mapsto v_i$ are homomorphisms.
 The product is clearly commutative and associative, so one can write $H^2$ for $H \times H$ and $H^n$ for $H \times H^{n-1}$.

-A homomorphism $r: H \to H'$ of $H$ to a subgraph $H'$ is a retraction if it restricts to the identity map $\id$ on $V(H')$.
+A homomorphism $r: H \to R$ of $H$ to a subgraph $R$ is a {\em retraction} if it restricts to the identity map $\id$ on $V(R)$.
+If such $r$ exists, then $r(H) = R$ is a {\em retract} of $H$.
 The following is well known, showing that the class of \kNU{} graphs is what is called a graph variety.
 See, for example, \cite{NU2}.

 \begin{fact} The class of \kNU{} graphs is closed under products and retractions. \end{fact}